 Home to beautiful beaches, mansions and movie stars, Los Angeles County residents are thought to be living the dream, but for the loved ones of those with autism, Alzheimer’s disease,or dementia, the area’s high temperatures, bustling streets and bodies of water are the stuff of nightmares.

-According to the Alzheimer’s Association, 60% of people with dementia will wander at some point while a study conducted by the Interactive Autism Network cocludes that 49% of children with autism will engage in wandering behavior.
-The case of Manhattan Beach resident, Nancy Paulikas, is a tragic example of the consquences.
+According to the Alzheimer’s Association, 60% of people with dementia will wander at some point while a study conducted by the Interactive Autism Network concludes that 49% of children with autism will engage in wandering behavior.
+The case of Manhattan Beach resident, Nancy Paulikas, is a tragic example of the consequences.
 Afflicted with early onset Alzheimer’s, Paulikas went missing in October 2016, when she wandered off from her family as they toured the Los Angeles County Museum of Art.
 Her remains were discovered on a burned Southern California hillside two years later.(It is worth noting that over 10,000 adults were reported missing in Los Angeles County in 2018 alone.)

 County Supervisor, Janice Hahn, cited stories like Paulikas’ when championing the establishment of LA Found—a countywide initiative to help locate individuals with Alzheimer’s, dementia, or autism who wander.In collaboration with other county departments and stakeholders, LA Found has developed and implemented improved community alert methods, law enforcement procedures and other worthwhile initiatives.
 Last October, LA Found leveraged advances in tracking technology to further its mission.

-In October 2016, nancy Paulikas wandered from her family as they toured the Los Angeles County Museum of Art.
+In October 2016, Nancy Paulikas wandered from her family as they toured the Los Angeles County Museum of Art.
 Her remains were discovered on a burned Southern California hillside two years later.

 So far, the program has used the bracelets to successfully locate and recover four individuals who had wandered off.LA Found has since secured additional funding to purchase more bracelets.
 235 Los Angeles County residents are currently enrolled in the Project Lifesaver pilot.